neerajspeaks/neerajspeaks/README.md

 - 👋 Hi, I’m @neerajspeaks, a Full-Stack Developer, with 8+ years of experience in J2EE/Spring and Front/Back end experience in the Banking/Insurance/Telecom Industry.
 - Formerly Sr. Software Engineer in Paytm, CSC, and Newgen Software.
 - 👀 I’m interested in Full stack development, Backend development
-- 🌱 I’m currently learning React, NodeJs, and MERN.
+- 🌱 I’m currently learning React/Next.Js, NodeJs, and MERN.
 My area of expertise is Spring, Spring Boot, and J2EE.
 - 💞️ I’m looking forward to new freelancing projects.
 - 📫 Contact me on: s.neeraj.akg@gmail.com